Tom Clancy: Personal life

 Clancy's first wife, Wanda Thomas King, was a nurse.
-They married in 1969, and had four children.
-The couple separated briefly in 1995, and permanently separated in December 1996.
+They married in 1969 and had four children.
+The couple separated briefly in 1995, and they permanently separated in December 1996.
 Wanda Clancy filed for divorce in November 1997, which became final in January 1999.
 As part of the divorce, she and Clancy split his minority stake in the Baltimore Orioles.

 On June 26, 1999, Clancy married freelance journalist Alexandra Marie Llewellyn, whom he had met in 1997.
 Llewellyn is the daughter of J. Bruce Llewellyn and a family friend of Colin Powell, who originally introduced the couple to each other.
 They remained together until Clancy's death in October 2013.
-The two had one daughter.
+They had one daughter.

 Clancy was a Roman Catholic.
 The plot of his novel Red Rabbit revolves around John Paul II.
-In a June 27, 1993 interview with The Washington Post, he was quoted as saying, "I've had [sex scenes] in my books before, but you had to look real fast because, you know, I'm a married Catholic and I don't do that."
+In a June 27, 1993, interview with The Washington Post, he was quoted as saying, "I've had [sex scenes] in my books before, but you had to look real fast because, you know, I'm a married Catholic and I don't do that."
 In a 2002 interview with Lev Grossman for Time magazine, Clancy lamented what he perceived as society's double standard in the way Catholics are viewed by some people in society in relation to other demographic segments: "You can't hate black people any more, of course, and you can't hate homosexuals any more, but you can hate all the Catholics you want."

 Property

 Clancy's 80-acre estate, which was once a summer camp, is located in Calvert County, Maryland.
 It has a panoramic view of the Chesapeake Bay.
 The stone mansion, which cost $2 million, has 24 rooms and features a shooting range in the basement.
-The property also features a World War II-era M4 Sherman tank, a Christmas gift from his first wife.
+The property also features a World War II–era M4 Sherman tank, a Christmas gift from his first wife.

-Clancy also purchased a 17,000 square foot penthouse condominium in the Ritz-Carlton, in Baltimore's Inner Harbor, for $16 million.
+Clancy also purchased a 17,000-square-foot penthouse condominium in the Ritz-Carlton, in Baltimore's Inner Harbor, for $16 million.
 Clancy and his wife combined four units to create the apartment.

 His Chesapeake Bay estate sold for $4.9 million in 2020.